ottendorfcipher/lizard/README.md

 ## Notes
 - Change the popup interval by editing `$ms` (in milliseconds) in the script.
 - Adjust volume by changing `$global:mediaPlayer.settings.volume` (0–100).
 - This is intentionally disruptive (popups + sound).
-Use responsibly and only on your own machine.
+Use responsibly.